7RU7H/Archive/Virtualization/Lab-Making/VirtualBox-Windows-10-VM.md

 ## Sharing Files

-Either Install Guest Editions
+- Install Guest Editions

-Setup a Shared Folder
+- Setup a Shared Folder
+- [[Impacket-Cheatsheet]] has a `impacket-smbshare` for the quick and dirty

 ## Reference